What Does It Look Like To Study Chemistry at Concordia?

 Due to constant technological innovations, chemists will continue to be in high demand because of the focus on research and development in today’s rapidly changing environment.

-Our convenient “outdoor classroom,” or, the Preserve, allows all student to get real field experience.
-This 200+ acre area is part of the larger Balcones Canyonland Preserve, and our students study how to protect and better nature as they run tests on water and soil samples.
+Our outdoor classroom is our nature preserve, where students get real field experience.
+The 200+ acres is part of the larger Balcones Canyonland Preserve, and our students study how to protect and better serve nature as they run tests on water and soil samples.